“Musically delightful, emotionally involving work … “

 “From the first time I heard Ron and Carol play together, I felt like oil was being poured over my head.
 Their music could heal the sick and has, at times, literally mended my own soul.
 Their sound is anointed in the purest sense.”

-~Marsha Anderson Bomar, Chief Happiness Officer of Chocolate Perks
+~ Marsha Anderson Bomar, former Chief Happiness Officer of Chocolate Perks

 “I’ve heard that people don’t remember what you say or what you did, but how you made them feel–and Ron Hipp and Carol Statella make you feel good.”